 The 7-Eleven at 9400 35th Ave NE

-Another building which began as a 7-Eleven is at 9400 35th Avenue NE.
-That 7-Eleven lasted from 1966 to about 1978.
-It may have failed partly because it was in direct competition with Morningside Market at 9118 35th Avenue NE, a business which has operated continuously since 1926.
+Another building which began as a 7-Eleven is at 9400 35th Ave NE, which lasted from 1966 to about 1978 (according to phone book listings).
+I don’t know the reason why the store closed.
+It may have had to do with the economic slump in Seattle in the early 1970s, or with the re-organization of the 7-Eleven corporation.
+This location of 7-Eleven may have failed partly because it was in direct competition with Morningside Market at 9118 35th Avenue NE, a business which has operated continuously since 1926.

 In 1978 the 7-Eleven building at 9400 35th Avenue NE became Chompers Family Restaurant.
 That burgers-and-shakes place is fondly remembered by many for its good menu, but the duration of the Chompers was short.
 By 1980 it had become the Wedgewood Ninety-Four Restaurant.

 The Wedgewood Ninety-Four Restaurant lasted a few years until new owners changed it to a Chinese restaurant in 1987.
 At first called Happy Palace, in 2005 the name was changed to Wong’s Kitchen and Bar, under the same ownership.